 Each year, the Boston Bar Association, in partnership with the U.S. Bankruptcy Court for the District of Massachusetts, recruits and trains volunteers to visit classrooms across urban and suburban communities in the Commonwealth.
 Volunteers educate students about budgeting, using credit cards, the perils of falling into financial trouble and more.
 The program culminates with students going on a field trip to the U.S. Bankruptcy Court to learn through mock hearings the real-life consequences of financial mismanagement.

-Since its founding in 2005, the Financial Literacy Program has reached over 3,300 high school students with the help of over 350 volunteers.
-During a recent 12-month span, 158 volunteers visited 16 schools and a record high of 1,300 students.
+Since its founding in 2005, the Financial Literacy Program has reached over 4,000 high school students with the help of over 350 volunteers.